csvpath/csvpath/docs/functions/import.md

 ```

 These csvpaths declare two rules for lists of bank accounts.
 They are in one `.csvpath` file that is registered with the `CsvPaths`'s `PathManager` under one named-paths name: `statements`.
 We give each of them an ID for the purposes of identification between them, and also for better documentation and error tracing.
 And we set the `reset_headers` csvpath to not run on its own by setting the run mode `no-run`.

+In this way we can keep the rules as concise as possible and focused on the validity of the data, not the quirks of this use case's CSV format.